affanseo4-droid/allnewsinfo-latest-headlines/README.md

 ## What it does

-Sends a request to https://allnewsinfo.co.uk/, parses the homepage for the latest article titles and links, and prints a clean list of current headlines.
+Sends a request to https://allnewsinfo.co.uk/, parses the homepage for the latest article titles and links, and prints a clean list of current content updates.

 ## License